TheGoodCook155/CrunchWindows/README.md

-# CrunchCLI
+# Crunch
-Crunch for Windows CLI
+Crunch for Windows

 This app is an implementation of the famous password generator tool called "Crunch".
 The main reason I invested time in building the main functionality of Crunch is the "spaghetti code"